If you’re on the lookout for an international powerhouse that is the go-to destination for all things energy, it’s time to stop and smell the Rose-s…

 Recruitment

-Baylor, Cardozo, Columbia, Duke, Fordham, George Washington, Georgetown, Harvard, Hofstra, Howard, Loyola (CA), NYU, Penn, South Texas College of Law, SMU, Texas Southern, Texas Tech, UC-Irvine, UCLA, University of Chicago, University of Southern California, University of Texas, University of Virginia, Washington University, Yale
+Baylor, Berkeley Columbia, Duke, Fordham, George Mason, George Washington, Georgetown, Harvard, , Howard, Loyola (CA), Michigan, NYU, Penn, South Texas College of Law, SMU, Stanford, Texas Southern, Texas Tech, UC-Irvine, UCLA, University of Chicago, University of Houston, University of Southern California, University of Texas, University of Virginia, Washington University, William and Mary and Yale.

 Recruitment outside OCIs: